TRineheart98/SchoolProjects/README.md

 # SchoolWork
-Some of the programs I have built for school
+Some of the programs I have created during my pursuit in my Computer Science degree.
+I am currently set to graduate in May 2025 with a Bachelors in Computer Science from Northeastern State University.

 ## **Age Calculator Program:**